 The Minnesota Credit Union Foundation continues to seek both Capital Contributions and Pledges of Deposit to help support this effort.
 To learn more, visit mncun.org/villagefinancial or contact Minnesota Credit Union Foundation President Mark Cummins or Executive Director Andrea Molnau.

 A monthly call has been scheduled through MnCUN to provide additional updates and the opportunity to ask questions.
-Those interested in participating can reach out to Samantha Marks for the log in credentials.

 In April, the Consumer Financial Protection Bureau (Bureau) published a proposed rule prohibiting the inclusion of adverse information in consumer reporting in cases of human trafficking.